NorthWalesTech/Community/README.md

-# North Wales Tech Community Respository
+# North Wales Tech Community

 A repo for managing issues and documentation for group administration.